canonical/ubuntu-pro-docs/explanation.rst

    :maxdepth: 1

    Support overview <support-overview>
-   Using Pro in an offline environments <airgapped-setup>
+   Using Pro in an offline environment <airgapped-setup>